-When the ceremony is over and you are walking arm-in arm with your new husband, stop and repeat this gesture of love and respect with your mother-in-law.
+When the ceremony is over and you are walking arm-in-arm with your new husband, stop and repeat this gesture of love and respect with your mother-in-law.
 As you hand her the rose, you may want to add, “I’m happy to be a part of the family.”

 This gesture is especially effective if neither mother knows you will be doing this.
 What a nice surprise!
-This honorable tribute not only will fill your mothers’ hearts with joy and pride, it will also set the tone of the relationship you establish with your new mother-in-law, a harmonious bond that will last forever.
+This honourable tribute not only will fill your mothers’ hearts with joy and pride, but it will also set the tone of the relationship you establish with your new mother-in-law, a harmonious bond that will last forever.

 NOTE: This is not called “The Rose Ceremony.”
 It is simply a way for the Bride to recognize her mother and the mother of the Groom.

 There is a “Rose Ceremony” that is an add-on ceremony at the wedding ceremony.
 For information please refer to the actual “Rose Ceremony” document.

 NOTE: If either of the Bride or Groom’s mother or father (or Grandparents) are deceased, a nice gesture is to lay a “white” rose on an empty chair.
 Presenting a white rose indicates that someone has passed on.
 Red roses are for the living.